Stage 6: Delivering Your International Field School

 While in the field, please keep track of all your payments, and try not to go over budget.
 It is your responsibility to manage the budget on-site, making alterations in program planning as needed to keep the program’s total costs within budget.
 If unforeseen new or revised costs arise, let your Field School Coordinator know as soon as possible.
 If hiring people providing services (tour guide, etc.), use the Short Form Service Agreement (SFSA).
 Contractors must also provide an invoice.

-Expense Worksheet: We recommend that Field School Directors track their expenses using the template you will receive from the ISS Administrative Coordinator.
+Expense Worksheet: We recommend that Field School Directors track their expenses using the template you will receive from the ISS Manager, Administration.
 This is what we will use for the expense claim upon your return.

 Expenses claimed should only be those that have already been included in the budget (with exceptions made for extenuating circumstances and emergencies, so long as ISS is aware of the situation).